billycougz/billseye-react/README.md

 Check the Amplify CLI version within the Amplify build settings in the console.

 ### API Key

-`amplify/backend/api/billseye/parameters.json`

-- Delete old key in console and create new key
+1. Option 1: Extend the expiration of the current key via the AppSync console (not always an option)
+2. Option 2: Create a new key by pushing Amplify config changes
+    - The following changes are made within `amplify/backend/api/billseye/parameters.json`
     - Delete old key by changing `CreateAPIKey` to `0`
     - Recreate by changing back to `1`
     - Redeploy frontend
     - Handle for each environment
+    - If an old key exists in the AppSync console, delete it